zeux/phyx/README.md

-# SusliX Lite
+# PhyX

 ## Overview

-This is a 2D physics engine with SoA/SIMD optimizations.
+This is a 2D physics engine with SoA/SIMD/multicore optimizations.

-The engine is written by Alexander Sannikov aka Suslik &lt;i.make.physics at gmail.com&gt;
+The engine is based on SusliX by Alexander Sannikov aka Suslik &lt;i.make.physics at gmail.com&gt;

 The optimizations are implemented by Arseny Kapoulkine &lt;arseny.kapoulkine@gmail.com&gt;